Filipino Sign Language: Status

 Usage of Filipino Sign Language was reported in 2009 as being used by 54% of sign-language users in the Philippines.
 In 2011, the Department of Education declared Signing Exact English the language of deaf education in the Philippines.
 In 2011, Department of Education officials announced in a forum that hearing-impaired children were being taught and would continue to be taught using Signing Exact English (SEE) instead of Filipino Sign Language (FSL).
 In 2012, House Bill No. 450 was introduced in the Philippine House of Representatives by Rep. Antonio Tinio (Party-list, ACT Teachers) to declare FSL as the National Sign Language of the Philippines and to mandate its use as the medium of official communication in all transactions involving the deaf and the language of instruction of deaf education.
 As of May 2014, that bill was pending with the Committee on Social Services.

+In November 2025, the Philippine National Council on Disability Affairs (NCDA) and overseas Philippine missions, including the Philippine Consulate General in Hong Kong, joined national celebrations of Deaf Awareness Week from 10 to 16 November.
+Proclaimed annually under Presidential Proclamation No. 829, the observance aims to raise public awareness about deafness, promote understanding of sign languages, and encourage inclusivity for the Deaf and hard‑of‑hearing community.
+The 2025 theme, “Beyond Silence,” emphasized the importance of challenging misconceptions about deafness and supporting the learning and use of Filipino Sign Language (FSL).